lucasnerism/mywallet-front/README.md

 # MyWallet

 ## Description
 A basic finance management application.
+Made with React + JavaScript.
 + Allows for account creation and authentication
 + Create, update or delete incomes and outcomes.